-Here is the process we follow when law enforcement or a government body asks us for customer data.
-The short version: we require lawful process, we push back on overbreadth, and we tell the affected account holder unless a court has ordered us not to.
+This is what happens when law enforcement or a government body asks us for somebody’s archive.
+The diagram below is the whole of it, in order.
+Short version: we require lawful process, we push back when a request reaches too far, and we tell the account holder unless a court has ordered us to stay quiet.

 Warrant requiredUser notified when lawfulQuarterly aggregates